-Media: Sea-worn ash plank salvaged from Compton Beach, stainless steel box section, plus the artwork ‘Dangle Iron’.
+Media: Sea-worn ash plank, stainless steel box section, plus the amended artwork ‘Dangle Iron’.

-This ironing board was made to accommodate and expand on the artwork ‘Dangle Iron‘.
-It was also devised as a specific artwork for the ground floor interior at Ever Garden.
+This ironing board was devised as a specific artwork for the ground floor interior at Ever Garden.

 The ‘board’ is one of several ash planks worn into points that were brought up from the sea depths off the West Wight during a storm in 2017.
 It was later discovered they could be from the same once freshly sunken 'treasure' that provided the ash for the trusses in the roof when it was converted from thatched to clay peg tile in the mid 80s.
 A task undertaken by Archie Trickett who was born and grew up at the cottage.
 An ingredient with a unique combination of social and built history.

-Joined with specially made legs and an 'iron', it references the domestic past of the room and resolves the sometimes peculiar machinery of housework into sculptural form.
+Joined to specially made supporting legs, it references the domestic past of the room and resolves the sometimes peculiar machinery of housework into sculptural form.